Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 Objection handling is the act of tactfully responding to a lead's concern by showing empathy and stating a sound rebuttal that overcomes their hesitation and continues moving the deal forward.
 Sales objections can occur at any point in the sales process, so it’s important to prepare for them.
 Fortunately, salespeople can use techniques, specific rebuttals, and an objection handling script to overcome all of the objections they encounter.

-When a salesperson generates, qualifies, or nurtures leads, they often hear objections to their pitch or offering, which they then work to overcome so they don’t lose the sale.
+During a salesperson’s lead generation or nurturing stage, they often hear objections to their pitch, which they then work to overcome so they don’t lose the sale.
 When confronted with any objection, the seller should listen to it, acknowledge it, and understand it in an effort to offer a rebuttal that alleviates a prospect's concerns.
 Objection handling on the spot is tricky, so sellers often prepare by documenting a script and list of ready-made rebuttals to common objections.

 Follow this process to set yourself up for success in any objection handling situation: